 \textbf{Limitations} - Several limitations of our study should be noted.
 In our study, we did not create separate cohorts for males and females to avoid reducing the size of the cohorts.
 Still, we study the role of gender in our significance analysis (Table \ref{table:4}).
-Also, we used $k$-means clustering technique for generating the clustersand tested some other clustering techniques (agglomerative and deep learning).
+Also, we used the $k$-means clustering technique for generating the cluster and tested some other clustering techniques (agglomerative and deep learning).
 With more data being available and accessible in the future, techniques that automatically identify the temporal features (such as recurrent neural networks \cite{RN184} and transformers \cite{RN186}) may reveal more hidden patterns.
-These advanced machine learning, however, often suffer from interpretability concerns \cite{RN190,RN187,RN188,RN189}.
+These advanced machine learning, however, often suffer from interpretability concerns \cite{RN190, RN187, RN188, RN189}.
 Our method relies on a series of interpretable and clinically informed features.
 Our study was centered around the hypothesis that BMI trends alone can estimate the incidence of some of the major chronic diseases.
-Each of the chronic diseases studied here is the result of a complex interaction between many covariates, where BMI patterns (or obesity status) is one of those.
+Each of the chronic diseases studied here results from a complex interaction between many covariates, where BMI patterns (or obesity status) are one of those.
+While our study targets the association between temporal BMI patterns and major chronic diseases, it does not explicitly target the role of these BMI patterns in the incidence of those diseases.
+An even larger dataset (than our very large dataset) would allow the creation of subgroups that are large enough for this type of analysis (i.e., subgroups with distinct characteristics of incidence of a chronic disease following a sufficient number of BMI recordings).
 While our study is unique in its approach of considering only BMI trends, the role of such trends can be also studied in conjunction with other covariates.